michellab/BioSimSpace/.github/ISSUE_TEMPLATE/bug_report.md

 **YOU MAY DELETE THE PREREQUISITES SECTION.**

-- [ ] I am running the latest version.
+- [ ] I am running the latest version (devel branch, or dev Conda package).
 - [ ] I checked the documentation and found no answer.
 - [ ] I checked to make sure that this issue has not already been filed.